How Does a Divorce Court Utilize the Marital Standard of Living In the Determination of Spousal Support in a Divorce?

-The marital standard of living (MSOL) is one of the 16 factors that are set out in Family Code section 4320 that are to be considered by a family law court in the determination of spousal support.
-The MSOL is one of the more important factors considered by the divorce court but it is certainly not the only one and not a controlling factor.
-The MSOL does not set a floor or a ceiling for spousal support in a divorce but rather is looked at as a guidepost.
+The Marital Standard of Living (“MSOL”) is one of 13 factors set out in Family Code section 4320 to be considered by a divorce court in setting spousal support.
+The MSOL is an important factor, but not a controlling factor.
+The marital standard of living does not set a floor or a ceiling for spousal support in a divorce but rather serves as a guidepost.

-If the family law court elects to use the expenditure approach to the analysis, the analysis starts with a determination of the actual expenditures of the community during the three year period prior to the date of separation.
-Most experts agree that the expenditure analysis excludes non-recurring expenditures (house remodel, catastrophic losses, a child’s wedding, etc.).
-The total community expenses are often divided by two to arrive at the MSOL for each party.
+If the divorce court uses the expenditure approach, the analysis starts by determining the community’s actual expenditures of the three years prior to separation.
+Most experts agree that the analysis excludes non-recurring expenditures (house remodel, catastrophic losses, a wedding, etc.).

-As an example, if the total monthly community expenditures averaged $14,000 over the 36 months, the sum of $7,000 would be assigned to each side as their respective MSOL.
+For an example, if the total monthly community expenditures averaged $14,000 over the 36 months, then the sum of $7,000 could be assigned to each side as their respective marital standard of living.

-Alternatively, the total expenditures could be multiplied by 60% or another percentage to reflect the fact that it costs more for two to live separately than together.
+The fact that it costs more for two to live separately than together, alternatively reflects that the total expenditures could be multiplied by 60% or another percentage.
 Using a percentage approach would be:

-In determining how to allocate the total community expenses and the issue of housing costs, it may be relevant to consider whether it is appropriate to allocate all of the costs of a particular house to each party.
-It may not make sense to do so in certain situations.
-For example, if a house was 7,000 square feet and all five kids were grown adults, would it make sense for each party to replace the house for themselves post-divorce.
-Arguably, the house actually related to the children’s life style not that of the parties.
+In allocating the total community expenses and housing costs, it may be relevant to consider whether allocating the costs of community house to each party makes sense.
+For example, if a house was 7,000 square feet and all five kids were grown adults, does it make sense for each party to replace that house for themselves post-divorce?
+Arguably, the house related to the children’s lifestyle rather than the party’s lifestyle.

 The MSOL is used in the context of determining whether the amount of post-divorce spousal support is sufficient for the supported spouse to maintain the marital lifestyle after a divorce.
-If the MSOL and needs of the supported spouse equaled a net of $9,000 per month and the spousal support order was a taxable $8,000 per month that sum resulted in a net of $5,555 per month—that spouse would not be able to live at the MSOL after the divorce.
-In this situation, the supported spouse would have the ability to return to the family law court to seek an upward modification of the spousal support order if and when the supporting spouse’s income increased.
+If the MSOL and needs of the supported spouse equaled a net of $9,000 per month and the spousal support order was $8,000 per month—that spouse would not be able to live at the MSOL after the divorce.
+In this situation, the supported spouse might have the ability to return to the family law court to seek an upward modification of the spousal support order if and when the supporting spouse’s income increased.
 The MSOL would serve as a benchmark for the family law court in evaluating the circumstances relative to a modification of the support order after the divorce judgment is entered.

-On the other hand, if a spouse’s MSOL was determined to be $9,000 net per month and that spouse’s combined net income after the divorce from employment and investment earnings equaled or exceeded $9,000 per month, there would be no need for post-divorce spousal support.
+On the other hand, if a spouse’s MSOL was determined to be $9,000 net per month and that spouse’s combined net income after the divorce from employment and investment earnings equaled or exceeded a net of $9,000 per month, there would be no need for any post-divorce spousal support.